nzaman7878/javascript-interview-exercises/README.md

 29 - Rewrite the previous excercise using async/await.

 30 - Implement an async function to fetch data from an API and handle errors using try / catch.

+31 - Create an image gallery using dynamically generated elements